Hogbetsotso Za accountability case adjourned

 They argued that members of the local planning committee which included Awadada Agbesi Awusu II, Torgbi Zewu II, Cilas Aidam, Dan Abodakpi, G.A.S Ladzekpo, and Agbotadua Kumasah, had failed to render account for over a decade.

-They alleged that, the tenure of the defendants was characterised by misappropriation of funds.
+They alleged that,9 the tenure of the defendants was characterised by misappropriation of funds.

 However, counsel for the defendants filed a motion to dismiss the application on the premise that the plaintiffs lack the capacity to demand accounts from the committee.